IIEleven11/Automatic-Audio-Dataset-Maker/README.md

 ## Usage
 1. Put your audio files in the RAW_AUDIO folder.
 They should be 44.1hz, mono, and 16bit PCM.
 (These are not absolute values.
 I am just setting something as a default for any beginners to follow)
+2. Setup config.yaml with your options then python adm_main.py -or-
-2. Run python adm_main.py and follow the prompts in the terminal
+   - Run python adm_main.py and follow the prompts in the terminal

    Example:
    1. Enter your Hugging Face username: __```IIEleven11```__